UW Canis Majoris

 UW Canis Majoris is a star in the constellation Canis Major.
 It is classified as a Beta Lyrae eclipsing contact binary and given the variable star designation UW Canis Majoris.
 Its brightness varies from magnitude +4.84 to +5.33 with a period of 4.39 days.
 Bode had initially labelled it as Tau2 Canis Majoris, but this designation had been dropped by Gould and subsequent authors.
+It is visible to the naked eye of a person under good observing conditions.

+Sergai Gaposchnhkin analyzed 376 photographic plates taken over a twelve year period, and announced in 1936 that 29 Canis Majoris is a variable star.
+It was given its variable star designation in 1936.